howdareyoureview/howdareyoureview.github.io/_posts/2018-01-02-review-anhialation.md

 - Natalie Portman
 - biology
 twitter_text: Anhialation is hyper-symbolic and requires a lot of it's audience, and for the most part the ideas are worth it.
 introduction: Anhialation is hyper-symbolic and requires a lot of it's audience, and for the most part the ideas are worth it.
+score: 82
+author: Zach Saul
 ---
 Anhialation is a deeply ambitious movie that's equal parts cryptic, brilliant, and frustrating.
 The movie explores the plight of four depressed women who decide to enter a mysterious bubble inside which people have been disappearing.
 It's a familiar sounding premise about alien presence on earth but turns in much more interesting directions than you'd expect for an invasion movie.
 Annihilation focusses on the intricacies of a "refracted" universe that scrambles everything together.
 We follow four people who decide to enter the "shimmer" for different reasons but all of them are struggling with depression or feelings of sadness.